shuradrozd/backend/README.md

 # Libraries Backend Part

-This project is manages books catalog in some libraries.
+This project manages books catalog in some libraries.

-It let find books in one or some libraries, order books or return them.
+It lets find books in one or some libraries, order books or return them.

 ## Database server